hartmanbfl/transcript-translate-server/README.md

 2. Create the Server Instance
     - Click `New Web Service` in the Render Dashboard
     - Select `Build and deploy from a Git repository` and click `Next`
+    - If you are using the master repository:
+        - Under `Public Git repository` enter https://github.com/hartmanbfl/transcript-translate-server and click `Continue`
+    - If you are using your own fork/clone of the repository:
         - Click on `Connect GitHub`
         - Enter credentials to sign in to GitHub.
 If you don't have a GitHub account, create a free account and return to this step.
         - On the next screen click on `Authorize Render`
         - On the Install Render screen I would recommend selecting `Only select repositories` and then select the translation repository that we forked at the beginning
         - Click `Install`
         - On the Create a new Web Service screen, click `Connect` next to your forked repository
     - Fill out the deployment options (if not specified below, keep the default):
         - Name: choose a unique name for your server (note that this name will be used for the domain name)
         - Region: choose where this server will be running